jconnelly-dev/Sudoku-Console-Application/README.md

 ## Introduction

-Hi, I'm Joey.
-Welcome to my GitHub repo for my Sudoku project!
+Hi, :wave: I'm Joey and welcome to my GitHub repo for my Sudoku project!

 I'm a Software Engineer and, like many, I enjoy the occassional Sudoku puzzle.
 This is a project that came up one weekend while idly working on a puzzle.
 I thought to myself, "Why don't I spend this time writing a program to do this for me!"
 This project then is a realization of that idea - a simple console application to solve Sudokus.